 The Joker is a villain that laughs at any occasion he gets.
 It is, after all, one of his many trademarks.
 Even almost inconceivable to believe someone could laugh when beaten virtually to death.
 Less believable when they are looking at lifetime incarceration.

 However, the Joker always finds a way to make his day brighter and laughs at anything threatening, not so fast.
-The Joker’s incontrollable laugh is, in fact, a genuine illness and wraps up all his behaviors and diseases with a nice little bow.
+The Joker’s incontrollable laugh is, in fact, a genuine illness and wraps up all his behaviours and diseases with a nice little bow.

 The Pseudobulbar Affect